PPKFS/roguefunctor/roguelike-tutorial/# Part 0 - Setting up.md

 ## Part 1 where the actual project starts can be found here.

 Otherwise, read on for some more mulling over implementation details and a brief explanation of `optics` and `effectful`.

+## Do I need to use `optics`/`effectful`?

+In short, no. The ideas will carry across just fine. `roguefunctor` *does* try to abstract a lot of things but some things (such as `withViewport`) do work in `Eff es a` rather than `MonadIO m => m a` like the `bearlibterminal` functions do.
+I think you could replace all the effectful things with their `mtl` equivalent, or your effect system of choice (`fused-effects`, `cleff`, `polysemy`, `bluefin`, and so on) without much effort.
+I think the `optics` dependency might be a bit more annoying.
+The `OverloadedLabels` I use a lot of...slightly more work but doable with `lens`/`microlens` or you *might* be able to do without them.

+I think unfortunately the `HasSpecifics` machinery would be a huge PITA to do without an optics library of some kind.
+I don't know what else to suggest for that.

 ---